Stories, fables, legends, and myths can be used to help

 of the natural order of things in order to live in harmony with it.

-the world has changed as much since Darwin as it has in all of time combined
+the world has changed as much since Darwin as it has in all of history

-Today we are all struggling with a belief that we are "in the know."
+before Darwin.
+Today we are all struggling with a misapprehension

-have come full circle and embraced each other.
-The
+have come full circle and embraced each other (all is energy).
+Fritjof Capra's The

 Tao of Physics seems to imply a new order of mythology and divinity